Our energy saving target

 Technical questions

-This is done in an efficiency-optimized manner by using cogeneration of heat and power and covers a good half of the university's energy requirements on campus.
-The university covers the electricity requirements above and beyond this by purchasing electricity from 100% renewable energy sources.
+The university covers its additional electricity requirements by purchasing electricity from 100 percent renewable energy sources.
 The power plant can be operated flexibly, which also serves to avoid purchasing electricity during expensive electricity peaks - caused by numerous large-scale test facilities.
-This actively contributes to cost savings.
+This actively helps reduce costs.

 The Pfaffenwald combined heat and power plant supplies Campus Vaihingen with district heating by means of cogeneration, covering a good half of the electricity demand at the Vaihingen campus.
 Another nearly one percent of the electricity is supplied by the PV systems on campus, the remaining electricity is purchased and comes from 100% renewable energy sources.